TimothyJamesAllen/CorrelationGene/README.md

 >library(org.Hs.eg.db)

->library(biomaRt)

 # Changelog

+0.1.4 - Pipeline now suppports ensembl genes in the Seurat object, where you can specify if ensembl in the parameters.
+        The p.adj metric is now added in the result which uses the BH method.
+        Removed biomaRt in favour for org.Hs.eg.db which adds annotations faster and mroe reliably.
-0.1.3 - Gene descriptions are added using biomaRt automatically in the correlation() function 0.1.2 - You can now use spearman test in correlation() and express_cell_SCT/express_cell_RNA().
+0.1.3 - Gene descriptions are added using biomaRt automatically in the correlation() function.
+0.1.2 - You can now use spearman test in correlation() and express_cell_SCT/express_cell_RNA().

 Example for 0.1.2: